-- Establish protection monitoring systems to identify protection risks, threats and vulnerabilities to inform good humanitarian programming to respond to these needs. - Support the Government to ensure that the movement of populations and provision of assistance, is in accordance with Human Rights Up Front.
-All movement and resettlement of affected persons should be informed by consent, joint-planning with affected communities and ensuring that there is no secondary separation of families. - Provide affected populations with information on humanitarian assistance and services, including how to recover lost/damaged civil documents, how to access assistance and how to prevent sexual exploitation and abuse. - Ensure rapid identification and assistance mechanisms (including reunification) for unaccompanied and separated children, including orphans. - Capacity build community and government actors to identify, document, refer and protect affected persons, including survivors of Gender-based Violence (GBV), and provide holistic case management support for individuals with particularly acute protection needs (including survivors of GBV, unaccompanied and separated children etc). - Prioritise emergency shelter, medical and psychosocial services for survivors of SGBV. - Create complaints and feedback mechanisms to prevent aid-related exploitation and abuses of power. - Promote operational protection mainstreaming throughout the response, guided by do no harm programming and good humanitarian action.
+• Establish protection monitoring systems to identify protection risks, threats and vulnerabilities to inform good humanitarian programming to respond to these needs.

+- Support the government to ensure that follow up action, including the movement of populations and provision of assistance, is in accordance with Human Rights Up Front.
+All movement and resettlement of affected persons should be informed by consent, joint-planning with the affected communities and ensuring that there is no secondary separation of families. - Provide affected populations with information on humanitarian assistance and services, including how to recover lost/damaged civil documents, how to access assistance and the how to mitigate sexual exploitation and abuse.

+• Ensure rapid identification and assistance mechanisms (including reunification) for unaccompanied and separated children, as well as orphans.

+• Capacity build community and government actors to identify, document, refer and protect affected persons, including survivors of Gender-based Violence (GBV).

+• Prioritise emergency shelter, medical and psychosocial services for survivors of SGBV.

+• Create complaints and feedback mechanisms to prevent aid-related exploitation and abuses of power.

+• Promote operational protection mainstreaming throughout the response, guided by do no harm programming and good humanitarian action